 Reinhold Schlegelmilch produced what collectors consider to be R.S.
-Prussia (RSP) in his factory from the late 1800s through World War I. These pieces marked "R.S.
+Prussia (RSP for short) in his factory from the late 1800s through World War I. These pieces marked "R.S.
 Prussia" in red lettering surrounded by a green wreath were made at the turn of the last century.
-This is sometimes referenced as the "red mark" by collectors, and it remains the most popular and recognized mark among fans of this type of porcelain, although a number of others were used.
+This is sometimes referenced as the "red mark" by collectors.
+It remains the most popular and recognized mark among fans of this type of porcelain, although a number of others were used.

 Condition Factors to Consider

-Despite all the controversy over the history, when you think about the age on RSP pieces, with most being around more than 100 years now, these treasures have held up extraordinarily well.
+Despite all the controversy over the history, when you think about the age on RSP pieces, with most being around more than 100 years now, many of these treasures have held up extraordinarily well.

 Knobs on coffee pot lids, teapots, and sugar bowls should receive a thorough inspection as prime candidates for being re-glued after being broken off.
 Running a finger along bowl edges, plates, and pots will detect any rough spots where chips and less severe "chigger bites" may be hiding.